 People are often afraid of what will happen with insurance if their motorcycle gets damaged during a test ride from a buyer.
 The good news is that insurance will likely cover damages to your motorcycle, even if you weren’t the one riding it (you’ve appointed what’s called a permissive rider).

 But what happens if someone else is riding your motorcycle and causes an accident that hurts someone else?
 Depending on the type of insurance you have, your insurance will at least cover the damages of the other person who was hurt through liability.
-Some insurance plans will be able to cover both parties.

 What about when someone takes your motorcycle for a test ride, decides to steal it, and causes an accident that hurts someone else?
 In this case, if you’re able to prove that they were attempting to steal it, you are not held liable for any damages done and the perpetrator will be completely at fault.

-What You Should Do After The Sale
+What You Should Do After The Sale Of Your Motorcycle

-Once you have someone come and test ride your motorcycle and make the final sale, there area few additional things you should do so there won’t be any additional problems from the buyer in the future.
+Once you have someone come and test ride your motorcycle and make the final sale, there area few additional things you should do so there won’t be problems from the buyer in the future.

 Check with your state and find out what you need to do concerning the plates on the motorcycle.
 Most states report that you need to take the plates off so you won’t be held liable for traffic violations the new buyer does.
 Some states say that you need to keep the plates on until the new owner registers it under their name.